Last Updated: October 8, 2024

 Licenses and Permits for a DC LLC

-Before doing business in the District of Columbia, all LLCs must have the proper licenses and permits.
+Before doing business in the District of Columbia, all LLCs must have the proper DC licenses and permits.
 There are a wide variety of different licenses, but all LLCs will need at least a basic business license and a zoning permit.
 Then some LLCs, depending on their industry, might need industry-specific licenses.
 Let’s walk through those categories.

 Zoning Permits